 Student welfare is of paramount importance to us and we strive to ensure that all students leave Reading School as happy, content and well-rounded young men, fully prepared for their next steps into the world.

-- Dedicated Sixth Form communal areas including kitchen
+- Covid secure Sixth Form communal areas including kitchen

 - Tailored support from a team of boarding tutors who are all academic staff at the school

 - The opportunity to develop leadership skills, support community projects and contribute to boarding life